MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

 # They are passed as a 'reference' to original object, not a new copy of it.

 import random
+random.seed(42)  # so we get the same pseudo-random numbers every time

 n = [1, 2, 3, 4]